All-Ireland Senior Football Championship records and statistics: Team results table

 This section represents in colour-coded tabular format the results of GAA county teams in the All-Ireland Senior Football Championship since 2001.

 Prior to 2001, counties played in separate provincial championships, with only four provincial champions coming together in the All-Ireland semi-finals, and it is difficult to directly compare results across counties.
 Since 2001, beaten teams from the provincial championships play together in the All-Ireland qualifier series.

-However, it must be remembered that counties from the smaller provinces (Connacht with seven county teams and Munster with six) have a slight advantage over those from the larger provinces (Leinster with eleven county teams and Ulster with nine) — they may receive a bye to the provincial semi-final and thus enter the second round of the qualifiers without winning a game, while counties from the larger provinces have to defeat one or even two opponents to reach the provincial semi-final.
+However, it must be remembered that counties from the smaller provinces (Connacht with seven county teams and Munster with six) have a slight advantage over those from the larger provinces (Leinster with eleven county teams and Ulster with nine).
+Under the 2001–19 system they received a bye to the provincial semi-final and thus entered the second round of the qualifiers without winning a game, while counties from the larger provinces have to defeat one or even two opponents to reach the provincial semi-final.
+In the modern (2023) system a team from a small province can reach the provincial final after winning 1 game, qualifying directly for the All-Ireland group stages, while a team from a large province may need to win 3 games to reach the provincial final.

 The old single knockout format was reintroduced in 2020 and 2021 due to the COVID-19 pandemic.

 In 2022 a new competition was introduced, the Tailteann Cup, for teams that finished 17th–32nd in the National Football League and that did not reach their provincial final.
 These teams go straight into the Tailteann Cup and do not progress to the qualifiers.